 Divide and be conquered – the pitfalls of “there’s an app for that!” in enterprise mobility

-As has been pointed out very often (see our recent post on html 5), consumer mobility is causing immense, quick and decisive changes in enterprise mobility.
+As has been pointed out very often, consumer mobility is causing immense, quick and decisive changes in enterprise mobility.
 This is certainly a force for good: Across all business roles, people are waking up to ask “why can’t our enterprise software be as accessible, as easy to use, and as friendly as the apps I use for banking, social interaction, online purchasing etc.?”.
 They understand if they had such enterprise apps, it wouldn’t just make their lives and jobs easier (a worthy goal in itself): to mention just a few benefits for their employer, such apps will increase workforce agility, effectiveness and productivity; and will contribute to attracting and retaining highly skilled and motivated workers.

 Some companies are quick to grasp the opportunity, identifying key business processes which would benefit most from mobilization, prioritizing them, and buying or developing an app for each such process.
 After all, nobody can do everything at once, so a healthy dose of dividing the “mobilization project” into phases not only makes sense – it is usually the only way to go.
 This common truth is even more persuasive for mobility, where the consumer world has guided our thinking to the “there’s an app for that!” idea: Take a simple need, find or create a simple app to address it, and move on to the next need and the next app – problem solved!